-Monitoring vibrations at industrial, construction, mining and blasting sites is crucial to prevent damage to property and structures, and to comply with local, state and federal regulations.
+Monitoring vibrations at construction, mining and blasting sites is crucial to prevent damage to property and structures, and to comply with local, state and federal regulations.
 When it comes to the equipment used to measure the vibrations created by these activities, users have several options from which to choose.

 Micro-Electro-Mechanical Systems (MEMS) Accelerometers